-On motion by Director and second by Director the
+On motion by Director , and second by y Director , the

-foregoing ordinance is adopted upon the nis day of , 2016, by the
+foregoing ordinance is adopted upon this day of 016, by the

 following vote:

 AYES:

-NAVC.

-NAYS :
+NAYS : ¥

-ABSENT :

-I, Sec retary to the Board of Directors of the Monterey
+ABSENT:

-Peninsula Water Management District, h •
+I,, Secret Peninsula Water Management District, her

-copy of an ordinance duly adopted on the day of 2016.
+copy of an ordinance duly adopted on the

+(2)

-Witness my hand and seal of the I Board of Directors this day of
+Witness my hand and seal of the Bo 2016. ard of Directors this day of

-2016.

-2010.
+2 P

-David J. Stoldt, Secr retary to the Board
+David J. Stoldt, Sec retary to the Board

+1/27/2016